TRAIL NEWS:

 Gretchen Recupero Schmelzer is passionate about Crossroads at Big Creek.
 The simple trail entrances, water access, and hands-on opportunities for learners and explorers of all ages genuinely inspire her to volunteer her time to bring people to this space.
 Gretchen has been an active board member for 13 years and has helped organize some of her favorite events, including Sunrise Earth Day, Crossroads Trail Run and Ski-For-Free.
 Gretchen is a mother of four, retired special education teacher of 33 years, dog mom, and active in outdoor activities, especially trail running, kayaking and backcountry camping.
 She has a bachelor’s degree in special education from Southern Connecticut University and a master’s in education with an environmental emphasis from Fairfield University.

-Crossroads issues an e-newsletter several times a year.
+Crossroads issues a monthly e-newsletter.
 You may opt out at any time.